stevenschwenke/workLifeBalance/README.md

 - Persistence
  - Problem: How to persist user-specific data?
  - options: Oracle-SQL-database (already experience BUT ALSO expensive and heavy-weight), HSQLDB (free, light-weight BUT ALSO no experience), Java DB (free, light-weight, already integrated in JDK BUT ALSO a relational DBMS that makes ORM necessary in manual or automated form), object-oriented databases (no gap between the objects in RAM and the persisted objects BUT ALSO there seems to be no good and widly-known implementation)
- - decision: Java DB.
+ - decision: **ava DB**.
 I thought about using a NOSQL-DB but had no experience with that.
 Additionally, the gap between object oriented programming and realtional data storage can be bridget by ORMs or other techniques (see below).
+- object-relational mapping
+ - Problem: How to bridge the gap between object-oriented programming and relational persistence?
+ - options: Hibernate (very good support, does 80% of the work with very less effort, have experience with it BUT ALSO the rest 20% of the work are quite cumbersome), TODO

 Important Design Decisions
 ----------------